nomi811/airport_challenge/README.md

+I decided to go through this challenge a second time after totally getting lost with my original code and having error messages from Rspec that I couldn't figure out how to resolve.

+This time I am following along with Sanjay Purswani's code that he put in his blog.
+I am testing and adding code while I try to understand how everything works.

 # Airport Challenge

-Software to control the flow of planes at an airport.

-The planes can land and take off provided the weather is sunny.
+This program will allow planes to land and take off provided the weather is sunny.
 If it is stormy, no planes can land or take off.
+The airport will be able to confirm whether the planes have taken off or landed and if the airport's capacity is full.
+There will be a default airport capacity that will be able to be overridden.

 ```
 As an air traffic controller